kayson3/moralis_flutter/README.md

 Create account at [moralis](https://moralis.io/)
 Get your Web3 API key from the Moralis dashboard by going to one of your existing project > Settings > Secrets > Copy one of your secrets.

-# KEEP YOUR API KEY SAFE
+# keep your api key safe
 Your API key is linked to your private account.
 Keep your keys safe by following these best practices:

 1. Provide access only to those who need it